ibm-cloud-docs/openshift/openshift_health_log.md

 To set up a logging configuration for your cluster:

 1. Create an [{{site.data.keyword.la_full_notm}} service instance](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision) and note the name of the instance.
 The service instance must belong to the same {{site.data.keyword.cloud_notm}} account where you created your cluster, but can be in a different resource group and {{site.data.keyword.cloud_notm}} region than your cluster.
 2. Set up a logging configuration for your cluster.
-When you create the logging configuration, an {{site.data.keyword.openshiftshort}} project `ibm-observe` is created and a LogDNA agent is deployed as a daemon set to all worker nodes in your cluster.
+When you create the logging configuration, an {{site.data.keyword.openshiftshort}} project `ibm-observe` is created and a {{site.data.keyword.la_short}} agent is deployed as a daemon set to all worker nodes in your cluster.
 This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all projects, including `kube-system`.
 The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.

    - **From the console:**
-     1. From the [{{site.data.keyword.openshiftlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster for which you want to create a LogDNA logging configuration.
+     1. From the [{{site.data.keyword.openshiftlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster for which you want to create a {{site.data.keyword.la_short}} configuration.
      2. On the cluster **Overview** page, click **Connect**.
      3. Select the region and the {{site.data.keyword.la_full_notm}} service instance that you created earlier, and click **Connect**.

    - **From the CLI:**
-     1. Create the LogDNA logging configuration.
-When you create the LogDNA logging configuration, the ingestion key that was last added is retrieved automatically.
+     1. Create the {{site.data.keyword.la_short}} configuration.
+When you create the {{site.data.keyword.la_short}} configuration, the ingestion key that was last added is retrieved automatically.
 If you want to use a different ingestion key, add the `--logdna-ingestion-key <ingestion_key>` option to the command.

          To use a different ingestion key after you created your logging configuration, use the [`ibmcloud ob logging config replace`](/docs/containers?topic=containers-observability_cli#logging_config_replace) command.
          {: tip}